 They learn to analyse and appreciate music from different historical eras, cultures and genres.
 Through listening, singing or playing instruments, they are encouraged to enjoy music as a shared experience and to respond expressively in different ways.
 We hope to instil a love of music in all our children and to provide many opportunities for them to explore their particular musical interests, both in the classroom and through involvement in extra-curricular musical activities, such as choir, recorder club, or learning to play an orchestral instrument.

 This term, we already have many exciting projects underway.
-The children in years 1 and 4, for example, are working with our specialist music teacher to develop end of term musical performances, whilst year 6 have been exploring music for dancing across the ages (demonstrating some great moves)!
+The children in reception and year 5, for example, are working with our specialist music teacher to develop end of term musical performances, whilst year 4 have been exploring music as a descriptive language.

 Every year group is engaged in exploring a ‘big musical question’ and finding interesting ways to demonstrate their learning.
 The aim is for all children to develop their musicality whilst having fun!